 - If you work for employers who issue you W2s and you move from one place to another, make sure they have the right address and that you update them as soon as you know your move date.
 Example: You work for a company in Philadelphia and live half the year in Philly but then move to New Jersey in July.
 Make sure your employer knows about the move so they can file things correctly on their side.
 And then, when we do your taxes, most likely we'll need to file in both Pennsylvania and New Jersey for that year.

-- For self-employed folks, you also want to keep track of the date you moved, and also have a sense of how much money you earned in one place versus another.
+- For self-employed folks, you also want to keep track of the date you moved, and have a sense of how much money you earned in one place versus another.
 Let's say you lived in Los Angeles for a few months of the year and then moved up to Portland.
-Again, we'll most likely file in two states for you, and it will be helpful to know how much of your freelance earnings came in while you were living in LA versus Portland.
+We'll most likely file in two states for you, and it will be helpful to know how much of your freelance earnings came in while you were living in LA versus Portland.

 - For folks who mix W2 and freelance work (that's a lot of us), just keep both points above in mind.